 When you use your standards, which work well in your environment, to judge someone else’s action in another context, your judgment can be unfair and unhelpful.

 Many times, you won’t realize you’re imposing your cultural norms inappropriately.
-Let phrases like, “that doesn’t make any sense,” “they’re so unprofessional” or “why would anyone do that,” trigger you to pause and ask yourself:
+Let phrases such as “that doesn’t make any sense,” “they’re so unprofessional,” or “why would anyone do that?” trigger you to pause and ask yourself: